Logarithm: Applications

 Logarithms have many applications inside and outside mathematics.
 Some of these occurrences are related to the notion of scale invariance.
 For example, each chamber of the shell of a nautilus is an approximate copy of the next one, scaled by a constant factor.
 This gives rise to a logarithmic spiral.
 Benford's law on the distribution of leading digits can also be explained by scale invariance.
 Logarithms are also linked to self-similarity.
 For example, logarithms appear in the analysis of algorithms that solve a problem by dividing it into two similar smaller problems and patching their solutions.
 The dimensions of self-similar geometric shapes, that is, shapes whose parts resemble the overall picture are also based on logarithms.
 Logarithmic scales are useful for quantifying the relative change of a value as opposed to its absolute difference.
 Moreover, because the logarithmic function log(x) grows very slowly for large x, logarithmic scales are used to compress large-scale scientific data.
 Logarithms also occur in numerous scientific formulas, such as the Tsiolkovsky rocket equation, the Fenske equation, or the Nernst equation.

 Logarithmic scale

 Scientific quantities are often expressed as logarithms of other quantities, using a logarithmic scale.
 For example, the decibel is a unit of measurement associated with logarithmic-scale quantities.
 It is based on the common logarithm of ratios—10 times the common logarithm of a power ratio or 20 times the common logarithm of a voltage ratio.
-It is used to quantify the loss of voltage levels in transmitting electrical signals, to describe power levels of sounds in acoustics, and the absorbance of light in the fields of spectrometry and optics.
+It is used to quantify the attenuation or amplification of electrical signals, to describe power levels of sounds in acoustics, and the absorbance of light in the fields of spectrometry and optics.
 The signal-to-noise ratio describing the amount of unwanted noise in relation to a (meaningful) signal is also measured in decibels.
 In a similar vein, the peak signal-to-noise ratio is commonly used to assess the quality of sound and image compression methods using the logarithm.